robbin647/multimodal-game/README.md

      import JSZip from '../node_modules/jszip/dist/jszip.min.js';
   </script>
   ```

+  > **Q: I have a ```.js``` file.
+How do I import an external JavaScript module in this file?**

+  > Ans: First you need to transform your ```.js``` file into a JavaScrpit module.
+Check out [this MDN link](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules) for JS module syntax.
+Then after you turn your ```.js``` file into a JS module, you can use the import statement ```import {...} from <path to your JavaScript module file>```, where inside ```{...}``` you should list out all functions, classes, etc., that you would like to import and use in your own ```.js``` file.
+For your quick understanding, you make also check out [this YouTube video](https://www.youtube.com/watch?v=s9kNndJLOjg).

-  > **I download a copy of this repo.
-But the browser reports an error loading JS modules and cannot load the game.
+  > **Q: I download a copy from this repo.
+But the browser reports an error loading JS modules saying "Access to script ... from origin 'null' has been blocked by CORS policy...".
 What's wrong?**

-  > Ans: You may try to put the whole repo on a Web Server so that all files come from the same origin.
-Loading JS module files from local file system is currently banned due to security concerns.
+  > Ans: Loading JS module files from local file system is currently banned due to security concerns.
+You may try to put the whole repo on a Web Server so that all files come from the same origin.

-  > **How will we combine our JS code together?**
+  > **Q: How will we combine our JS code together?**

   > Ans: We will use [Webpack](https://webpack.js.org/guides/getting-started/).

 ## Useful Information